You're in. Now what?

-Each step has action items you may need to take care of after you've been approved to study abroad:
+Each step has action items you may need to take care of after you've been approved to study away:

 Step 1: Confirm program participation

-Print, read, sign and submit to study abroad at firstname.lastname@example.org:
+Print, read, sign and submit the confirmation forms that were attached to your approval email to study abroad at firstname.lastname@example.org

 The university abroad or program provider reviews applications and requires participation confirmation independently.
 You’ll receive admission notification in a separate email.
 It’s your responsibility to respond to the notification in a timely, complete, and accurate manner as soon as possible.
 Don’t wait for deadlines.